technoveltyco/bootcamp-week12-challenge/README.md

 ## My process

-I started designing the structure of the program by creating a [Flowchart Diagram](#flowchart-diagram-simplified), [Class Diagram](#class-diagram) and [Sequence Diagram](#sequence-diagram) to have a clearer idea of logic structure, modules and reference for automated tests coverage.
-FInally, I went through ideas and investigation to the [UX/UI Design](#uxui-design) starting from the terminal theming, and following with the webpage design for visualisation in screens and printer-friendly version.
+I started designing the structure of the program by creating a [Flowchart Diagram](#flowchart-diagram-simplified), [Class Diagram](#class-diagram) and [Sequence Diagram](#sequence-diagram), so I could have a reference of the logic structure, modules and overall idea of the automated tests coverage required.
+Finally, I went through the ideas and doing investigation for the [UX/UI Design](#uxui-design), starting from the terminal theming, and following with the webpage design creating a visualisation on screens and a printer-friendly version.

 ### Built with